sophiacarlone/Advent_of_Code_2021/README.md

 Lets do this in different languages!
 Some new, some to learn while doing this practice.

-order (place * on next language when finished with that days') c++ rust * java
+order (place * on next language when finished with that day's) c++ rust * java